avikrathiii777/BIDWAR/README.md

 - All files must stay in the same folder for page navigation to work
 - Data is stored in browser `localStorage` — clearing browser data will reset the auction
 - For best mobile experience, open in Chrome and use Add to Home Screen
+- Just entering blankspaces in names and team name and captains won't work.
+Please enter names or even numbers.

 ---